|Name of initiative||Mission Innovation|

 |One or two success stories achieved|| Since the launch of MI at COP21 in 2015, MI members have successfully stimulated innovation in clean energy by increasing public investments in research, development and demonstration, and by strengthening global collaboration around shared clean energy innovation interests.

-• Reporting MI members (18 MI members reported in year 4) have increased annual public investment in clean energy innovation by $4.9 billion USD, a 60% increase since 2015, and have invested $1.4 billion USD in 70 new international collaborations.
+• Reporting MI members (18 MI members reported in year 4) have increased annual public investment in clean energy innovation by $4.9 billion USD, a 60% increase in investments above their MI baselines, and have invested $1.4 billion USD in 70 new international collaborations. • MI members have organised 62 events on 4 continents engaging 185,400 innovators, investors and policy makers.

 Monitoring and Impacts